 You’ll also want to find out the cost of boarding your horse.
 Boarding facilities vary in what they offer, from full-service to cleaning and maintaining your horse’s stall yourself.
 If you’re using a horse recreationally, some facilities have riding areas that you can use.
 Ask the boarding facility if they have access to bedding, should your horse need it.

 Other expenses include:

-If you like horses buy aren’t sure you want to actually own one yourself — maybe you don’t have the time or space to properly care for one — you can also invest in horses, specifically racehorses.
-You can buy a part of a racehorse, and that means you are in for potential profits as the horse races and wins prizes.
+Let’s say maybe you don’t have the time or space to properly care for a horse.
+You can also invest in horses; more specifically racehorses.
+In short, what you’ll actually do is become part owner of a racehorse.
+That means you are in for potential profits as the horse races and wins prizes.

-Smarty Jones, the winner of the 2004 Kentucky Derby and Preakness Stakes, was owned by a fractional ownership group.
+Smarty Jones, the winner of the 2004 Kentucky Derby and Preakness Stakes, was under the ownership of a fractional ownership group.
 While investing in horses probably shouldn’t be the way you build your retirement fund, it can certainly be a fun way to invest if you have a bit of extra cash laying around.

-As you’re reviewing expenses, review to see what’s covered by facilities and others and what you’re responsible for.
+As you’re reviewing expenses, review to see what facilities cover and what you’re responsible for.
 If you’re open to doing more work yourself, you might be able to save on some of the costs.
 For instance, if you have the stable to house your horse, you’ll save thousands of dollars in boarding costs.

 An alternative to buying a horse would be leasing a horse.
 A partial lease would let you ride the horse a few days a week while you pay the owner a fee for maintaining the rest of the cost.
 This might be a better financial choice if you’re looking to learn to ride and don’t want to take on the additional costs of horse ownership.